tstih/pixie/README.md

 # pixie

 pixie is a simple vector display emulator for Linux.
+It can show 256 intensities of green color (0=black).
 You can send commands to pixie using a named pipe.

 ## Changes

 ~~~
+19-Feb-2022  Pixie now supports raster operation
 14-Feb-2022  Added support for pages and backgroud "color"
 10-Feb-2022  Added the blit mode (XOR or COPY)
 09-Feb-2022  Added optional line pattern.